 \subsection{Distributed learning approach}

 It is also possible to learn the optimal policy in a distributed fashion, implementing a \gls{mab} for each sensor. \glspl{mab} are learning agents that have a number of \emph{arms}, which correspond to possible actions, and learn by trying each arm and estimating its expected value over time.
 There are several sampling strategies to choose which action to use, balancing between exploration (i.e., choosing the action to gain new information) and exploitation (i.e., choosing the action with the highest potential value based on past experience).
 In our problem, each sensor chooses from $2^M$ arms, each corresponding to a different move.
-Each sensor will try different transmission patterns whenever it is active, and get a \emph{reward} $\xi(t)=1$ if the communication is successful and 0 otherwise, i.e., shared reward.
-Since all active sensors are trying to communicate the same piece of information, the communication is considered as successful even if the packet is transmitted by another sensor; that is, the reward depends on the network's success as a whole, and not on the individual node that manages to transmit its information.
+Each sensor will try different transmission patterns whenever it is active, and get a \emph{reward} $\xi(t)=1$ if the communication is successful and 0 otherwise, i.e., the shared reward.
+Since all active sensors are trying to communicate the same piece of information, the communication is considered as successful even if the packet is transmitted by another sensor; that is, the reward depends on the network's success as a whole, and not any individual sensor's action.

-After it receives the reward, the \gls{mab} for the $n$-th agent, which is an active one in this round, updates its estimate $Q_n(\mathbf{x})$ of the value of the action it just chose:

-where parameter $\alpha(t)$ is the \emph{learning rate}, which gradually decreases over time while following the Robbins-Monro criterion~\cite{robbins1951stochastic}.
-The \gls{mab} also specifies the \emph{sampling policy}, i.e., which actions are chosen to accelerate the learning process and maximize the expected reward.